django-cms/cmsplugin-filer/README.rst

 Warning: starting with version 0.10 support for django-cms 2.x was dropped (table renaming magic removal).
 Pin your dependencies to ``cmsplugin-filer<0.10`` for django-cms 2.x projects.

+NOTICE TO DJANGO 1.7 USERS:

+    To use cmsplugin-filer, you **must** use the latest commits from the 3.0.x branch of django CMS.

 Dependencies
 ============